 - Cameras (Cont.)

 - Continuity techniques (Film style continuity vs. technical continuity)

 / continuity sequence exercises.
 Don't

-forget to bring in 2 copies of your storyboards this week in lab.
+forget to bring in 2 copies of your storyboards for next week's lab.
 Also bring your SDHC card to

 record your work.

 - Your Interview / Feature Story proposal is due in lab next week!
 Also think about your various projects.
 Planning

 and scripting these ahead of time is critical.